-Key risks and action plans are discussed at Board Meetings.
-The Board will ensure that Management implements all action plans within the agreed timeline while the RMC will review the status of the implementation and report the progress to the Board on half-yearly basis.
+Key risks and action plans are discussed at Board meetings.
+The Board will ensure that Management implement all action plans within the agreed timeline.
+The Management is responsible for the continuous monitoring and review of the key risks identified.
+The Management shall conduct a half-yearly review to ensure that all the key risks are maintained at acceptable level, and material findings (if any) shall be submitted to the Board for deliberation.